 Changes you make to a task group are reflected in every instance of the task group.

 Ensure that all the tasks you intend to include do not contain any linked parameters.
 The easy way to do this is to choose Unlink all in the settings panel for the entire process.

-Select a sequence of tasks in a build or release pipeline (when using a mouse, click on the checkmarks of each one).
-Then open the shortcut menu and choose Create task group.
+Select a sequence of tasks in a build or release pipeline, open the shortcut menu, and then choose Create task group.

 Specify a name and description for the new task group, and the category (tab in the Add tasks panel) you want to add it to.